Ganesha: Puranic period

 Stories about Ganesha often occur in the Puranic corpus.
 Brown notes while the Puranas "defy precise chronological ordering", the more detailed narratives of Ganesha's life are in the late texts, c.
 600–1300.
 Yuvraj Krishan says that the Puranic myths about the birth of Ganesha and how he acquired an elephant's head are in the later Puranas, which were composed of c.
 600 onwards.
-He elaborates on the matter to say that references to Ganesha in the earlier Puranas, such as the Vayu and Brahmanda Puranas, are later interpolations made during the 7th to 10th centuries.
+He elaborates on the matter to say that references to Ganesha in the earlier Puranas, such as the Vayu and Brahmanda Puranas, are later interpolations made during the 7th-10th centuries.

 In his survey of Ganesha's rise to prominence in Sanskrit literature, Ludo Rocher notes that:

 Ganesha's rise to prominence was codified in the 9th century when he was formally included as one of the five primary deities of Smartism.
-The 9th-century philosopher Adi Shankara popularised the "worship of the five forms" (Panchayatana puja) system among orthodox Brahmins of the Smarta tradition.
+Adi Shankara popularised the "worship of the five forms" (Panchayatana puja) system among orthodox Brahmins of the Smarta tradition.
 This worship practice invokes the five deities Ganesha, Vishnu, Shiva, Devi, and Surya.
 Adi Shankara instituted the tradition primarily to unite the principal deities of these five major sects on an equal status.
 This formalised the role of Ganesha as a complementary deity.

-Scriptures

-Once Ganesha was accepted as one of the five principal deities of Hinduism, some Hindus chose Ganesha as their principal deity.
-They developed the Ganapatya tradition, as seen in the Ganesha Purana and the Mudgala Purana.